 As we discussed in an earlier blog post, corporate social responsibility (CSR) matters to consumers.
 But your clients and customers aren’t the only folks who notice your company’s efforts.

 Far from it.
 CSR has become a crucial factor in how you’re assessed by another key group: your current and future workforce.
 Just like consumers, talented employees and prospective employees must choose from a massive array of companies with whom to place their trust and spend their time.
 While you’re looking at their resume, they’re looking at yours.

 Millennials and Social Responsibility

-Your CSR portfolio is of particular importance to young employees currently entering the workforce or looking for the right place to land, according to Joe Pagano, Positive Adventures general manager.
+Your CSR portfolio is of particular importance to young employees currently entering the workforce or looking for the right place to land, according to Joe Pagano, Team Development Specialist.
 “Millennials used to ask, does your company give back?
 Now they ask how does your company give back?” he says.
 “It’s a given that to attract purpose-driven, high-quality employees there’s not really a choice anymore.
 It’s not only a feel good thing — it’s about attracting and retaining talent.

 As CEO Jeff Swartz explains in this Forbes article, he views CSR as key to building meaningful relationships with employees that in turn lead to the money-saving, talent-retaining benefits of low turnover.

 At some companies, hiring managers actively seek out employees with a strong CSR compass to ensure that new hires will bolster the company’s social ethics.
 “Interviewers will ask candidates, what is your purpose?
 What do you care about beyond work?”
 Pagano says.